Article

 Monitoring Program

 Whitebark pine is a Threatened species under the Endangered Species Act and limber pine is a species of concern on Wyoming BLM lands.
 To understand the many challenges faced by five-needle pines and to track their health status, the Wyoming BLM initiated a pilot monitoring program on Wyoming BLM lands where five-needle pine species occur within the GYE.
-Based on data collected in 2013 and 2014, a five-needle pine long-term monitoring effort on Wyoming BLM lands was assimilated into the interagency whitebark pine monitoring program.
-While similar to the Interagency Whitebark Pine Monitoring Protocol for the Greater Yellowstone Ecosystem (GYWPMWG 2011) (hereafter, the monitoring protocol), Wyoming BLM monitoring objectives include both whitebark pine and limber pine and additional data are collected using a rapid assessment sampling methodology specifically designed for this endeavor (Shanahan et al. 2022).
+Based on data collected in 2013 and 2014, long-term monitoring of five-needle pines on Wyoming BLM lands was assimilated into the interagency whitebark pine monitoring program.
+While similar to the Interagency Whitebark Pine Monitoring Protocol for the Greater Yellowstone Ecosystem (GYWPMWG 2011) (hereafter, the monitoring protocol), Wyoming BLM monitoring objectives include both whitebark pine and limber pine and additional data are collected using a rapid assessment sampling methodology designed for this endeavor (Shanahan et al. 2022).

 The rapid assessment sampling method was developed in 2013–2014 to augment five-needle pine surveys on Wyoming BLM lands where five-needle pine densities were expected to be lower in some areas compared to other locations sampled within the GYE.
 The main difference in the rapid assessment method is that trees are not tagged and only a subset of individual tree measurements are recorded.
 This method enables field crews to survey more transects per delineated stand (compared to one transect per stand following the monitoring protocol), thus gaining a more comprehensive understanding of overall five-needle pine health from several locations throughout a stand.